chelbyrhoades/lurker/README.md

 ```bash
   python3 lurker.py
 ```
+## Getting the Results
+All results are displayed in the 'report.txt' document.

 ## Usage
 For the project:
 The Web Crawler was developed to only be used on: http://lyle.smu.edu/~fmoore   aka   https://s2.smu.edu/~fmoore